 In rare cases, hiccups that last longer than 48 hours can be due to a medical condition or a medicine you're taking.

-- come back very often and are affecting your life
+- hiccups come back very often and are affecting your life

-If there's no obvious cause, they might be able to prescribe medicine to treat your hiccups.
-This doesn't work for everyone.
+If there's no obvious cause, they might be able to prescribe a medicine called chlorpromazine to treat your hiccups.
+This does not work for everyone.